New designation will forward 5G technology

 “I congratulate our newest member of the Innovation Partnership Zones and the ongoing successes of the others in our vibrant IPZ community,” said Lisa Brown, state Commerce director.

 The Innovation Partnership Zones program was created in 2007 by Governor Christine Gregoire and the state Legislature.
 Its goal is to stimulate the growth of industry clusters and build regional economies.
 IPZs seek to empower regions to form partnerships between research entities, private sector partners and workforce training to collaborate and develop commercially viable technologies.
-More information on the program can be found here.
+The Department of Commerce has more information on the program.

 The news compliments Bellevue’s strong efforts to advance 5G in the community.
 Earlier this year the City Council adopted a master license agreement template for deploying small-cell technology, which is associated with 5G, in city rights of way.
 The streamlined changes were made in response to new Federal Communication Commission requirements and involved a collaborative stakeholder discussion with wireless providers.